mrcasals/town_simulator/README.md

 pnpm dev
 ```

 Visit <http://127.0.0.1:5173/> and watch it run!

-If you
+## Testing

+`pnpm test` - Run all test suites
+`pnpm test:coverage` - Generate test coverage reports.
+These can then be explored in the browser by running `pnpm dev` and then visiting <http://127.0.0.1:5173/coverage/>.

+## Deploy your own version

-want to deploy your own version of the code:
+If you want to deploy your own version of the code:

 1. fork the repo
 2. modify the `config/CNAME` file